 Your trip begins when you meet the trip leader at your designated place and time.
-He or she will collect your release forms and distribute wetsuits if you rent them from your outfitter.
-Then everyone gets on the bus which will transport you to the “put in” where we put our rafts in the river.
+He or she will collect your release forms and distribute wetsuits PFD Helmet Etc. Then everyone gets on the bus which will transport you to the “put in” where we put our rafts in the river.
 At the put in, the trip leader will give you a safety talk - a vital 20 to 30 minute discussion about how to be safe on the water.
 Then you'll head to your boat and jump in!
-Paddle boats ...
+Paddle down the river ...

 WHAT RAFTING EQUIPMENT WILL WE USING?

 All raft and rafting equipment owned and operated by White World Expeditions Rafting exceed safety standard.
 All rafts are self-bailing and excellent condition and are fully equipped for the expedition you are on.